yshavit/antlr-denter/README.md

     DEDENT
     DEDENT
     "dolly"
+    NL
     <eof>

-This is done so that simple expressions can be terminated by the `NL` token.
-In this case, `universe` represents a simple expression, and you can imagine that the parser would define it as something like `universeExpr: 'universe' NL`.
+This is done so that simple expressions can be terminated by the `NL` token without worrying about surrounding context (an impending dedent or EOF).
+In this case, `universe` and `dolly` represent simple expressions, and you can imagine that the grammar would contain something like `statement: expr  NL | helloBlock;`.
 Easy peasy!

 Repo layout, maven stuff
 ========================